hhhuang/ChineseWordSegmenter/README.md

 # A BERT-based Chinese Word Segmentation Model for Traditional Chinese (zh_TW)
 A Transformer-based Chinese word segmentation model trained on Traditional Chinese Data specific to zh_TW

 This is NOT a sophisticated NLP study for Chinese word segmentation.
 Instead, this project is intended to provide a handy, easy to use but powerful deep learning based Chinese word segmentation model.
 There are so many github projects for Chinese word segmentation that are publiched on top CL/NLP conferences.
-Although they perform at the state-of-the-art level, however, none of them are as easy to use as [jieba](https://pypi.org/project/jieba/), which can be easily installed by using `pip` and everything is ready.
+Although they perform at the state-of-the-art level, however, none of them are as easy to use as [jieba](https://pypi.org/project/jieba/), which can be easily installed by using `pip`.

 In project is for the case when you just need a handy but powerful, state-of-the-art Chinese word segmentation model.
 This Chinese word segmentation can be easily installed with single `pip`.
-The large pretrained Transformer model will be automatically download and everything will be okay within a couple of seconds.
+The large pretrained Transformer model will be automatically downloaded and everything will get ready within a couple of seconds.

 ## Installation